SlicerDMRI/wmap/docs/source/users_guide.md

 1. Install SlicerDMRI (see in #analysis-1): the diffusion data conversion tool (DWIConvert) is installed together with SlicerDMRI.

-1. Install SimpleITK following the instructions: https://simpleitk.readthedocs.io/en/master/gettingStarted.html#wheels-for-generic-python-distribution
+1. Install SimpleITK using the [Python wheels](https://simpleitk.readthedocs.io/en/master/gettingStarted.html#wheels-for-generic-python-distribution)

 #### Versions